COSC481W-2020Fall/cosc481w-581-2020-fall-stattracker/README.md

 A program for keeping track of the popularity of cards.

+To activate the env on unbuntu use: source env/bin/activate

 <h2 align="center">Prototype Description</h2>

 - A user interface for the user to choose their options